alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 };
 ```

-### Control the bottom mask
+### Controlling the Bottom Backdrop

-Use 'hideBackdrop' to not render the bottom mask (without triggering a click, you need to implement the shutdown logic yourself)
+Use `hideBackdrop` to not render the bottom backdrop (does not trigger clicks, you need to implement your own close logic).
-Use the 'invisible' feature of BackdropProps to make the mask layer invisible (still triggering clicks)
+Use `BackdropProps` with `invisible` to make the backdrop invisible (still triggers clicks).

 ```tsx
 import { Button, Modal, Stack } from '@bifrostui/react';